Frequently Asked Questions

 Student Account/Billing Questions

-By the 10th of each month, students receive a courtesy e-mail from the Bursar/Student Accounts Office sent to their Suffolk Law School e-mail address indicating that the current month's bill has been posted.
+By the 10th of each month, students receive a courtesy email from Student Accounts Services sent to their Suffolk Law School email address indicating that the current month's bill has been posted.
 Student account statements are posted on-line using MySuffolk, a secure web-based tool accessible to registered students.

 Please note that no paper bill is sent.